2015 FIELD SCHOOL EXCAVATION

 Participants are lodged in small groups (generally 4-6 people) in typical Italian houses in the historic center, where they eat/drink, shop, and interact with contemporary Romans.
 Modern Rome is an ideal place to live and study, offering all of the amenities and attractions of a major European capital with an international character, while retaining the charm and feel of a small city with a strong local color.
 It is well-connected to most major European (and some Italian) destinations via low-cost airlines operating out of its two international airports, as well as to the rest of Italy via the extensive network of the Italian National Railways—Florence and Naples are just 90 minutes away by rail, and the nearest beach is just 30 minutes away at Ostia Lido.

-AIRC is seeking 40 participants for the second campaign of an exciting new multi-year project at Ostia Antica, the harbor city of ancient Rome.
+AIRC is seeking 40 participants for the third campaign of an exciting new multi-year project at Ostia Antica, the harbor city of ancient Rome.
 The project will take place in the Parco dei Ravennati, a public greenspace situated between the main archaeological site of Ostia and the Medieval borgo with the imposing Renaissance castle built by Pope Julius II.
 In collaboration with the City of Rome and the Special Superintendency for the Archaeological Heritage of Rome, and under the direction of principal investigators Dr. Darius Arya (AIRC Executive Director) and Dr. Michele Raddi (archaeologist and topographer, AIRC associate), who have obtained the excavation permit from the Italian Ministry of Cultural Heritage and Tourism, the AIRC project will clean, excavate, and document two areas of the park:

 Area A consists of an Imperial Roman structure in opus mixtum, part of which was redecorated in Late Antiquity with frescoes and an elaborate opus sectile (cut polychrome marble) floor; the opus sectile room was subdivided into a series of smaller rooms in the Middle Ages.
-Behind this space lies a vaulted structure with double apse and a niche on the southwest side, partially investigated in the 1970s, dating to the 15th century and probably associated with the construction of the castle at the edge of the borgo.
+Behind this space lies a vaulted structure with double apse and a niche on the southwest side, partially investigated in the late 1960s, dating to the 15th century and probably associated with the construction of the castle at the edge of the borgo.
 Exploratory work in 2012 revealed re-use of these spaces as recently as the Second World War.

 Area B consists of a well-preserved stretch of a Roman road—likely the last major phase of the Via Ostiensis dating to the early Middle Ages—flanked by a small circular Late Republican mausoleum built in cement and travertine.
 In Late Antiquity the core of the mausoleum was converted into an octagonal structure, and in the Middle Ages it was re-used again as a place of burial.